 Capacity of the cylinder

 First, you need to know the capacity of the cylinder.
 Some parts of the world use volume to indicate the capacity of CO2 cylinders.
 The rest use weight to indicate the capacity of CO2 cylinders.
-For example, in the USA, they use pounds (lbs or #).
-In Singapore, we use volume in litres (L).
+For example, in the USA, they use pounds (lbs or #) for the weight of the compressed CO2 inside the cylinder when full (not the total weight of the CO2 and cylinder).
+In Singapore, we use litres (L) for the volume of compressed CO2 that the cylinder can hold.

 Commonly found cylinder capacities in Singapore are: 1L, 2L, 3L and 5L